 This allows the site to show selected bits of a profile in appropriate spots, like just name, title and photo for listings.
 So when splitting up information, definitely make use of the Bio and Publications areas and use Other for extra information.

 The first formatting options are fairly self-explanatory - bold, italic, left-justified, centered, right-justified, bulleted list and numbered list.

 Add Link – highlight the text to be linked and click this icon to open the link interface.

 Remove Link – put your cursor in linked text and click this to remove the link.

 Image editor – select an image and click on this icon (or double click an image) to open this interface.
 Here you can resize an image.
 Be sure to set text format (see below) to "Full HTML".

 Blockquote – indents a paragraph on the left and right, and gives a little more space above and below.
-An option to simply indent has been added since.
+There is also an option to simply indent a paragraph.

 Tables – Use this to add tables to your page.
 See Editing an Article for more on table properties.

 Text Format – This dropdown box below your editing window offers a few different choices.
 Whenever you are doing more than formatting text, like adding tables or images, switch it to Full HTML.

 To add images, files, or embedded video or audio to your page: